mllam/weather-model-graphs/README.md

 - **mesh-to-grid** (`m2g`): the decoding component, where edges represent the decoding of the latent space back into physical variables

+Practically, the **mesh-to-grid** and **grid-to-mesh** updates can probably also encode some of the time evolution processing, in addition to the latent space encoding/decoding, unless the GNN is trained specifically as an auto-encoder using the same graph as input and output.

 ## Design principles